manolo/gwt-polymer-todo-list/docs/introduction.md

 # Building a modern GWT app using Polymer Elements:

 ## **Disclaimer** <a id="pol-disclaimer"></a>:
-_This tutorial is based on the usage of three 3rd party **open-source** libraries, external to, and not managed by, the **gwtproject** organization_:
+_This tutorial is based on the usage of three third-party **open-source** libraries, external to, and not managed by, the **gwtproject** organization_:

 * _[**Polymer**][1]: a JavaScript library for building web applications with Web Components.
 Polymer is owned by **Google Inc**._
 * _[**Polymer Elements**][5]: a collection of widgets built in Polymer.
 Owned by **Google Inc**._
 * _[**GWT-Polymer-Elements**][3]: a Java wrapper enabling Polymer Elements to be used in GWT projects.
 Owned by **Vaadin Ltd**._

-The main goal of the tutorial is to teach our audience the process of creating real GWT projects that interact with JavaScript.
-The **gwtproject** does not recommend using of any of these components.
+The main goal of the tutorial is to teach our audience the process of creating real GWT projects that use JavaScript widgets and libraries.

+The **gwtproject** is not affiliated with, nor does it endorse, the aforementioned libraries.

 ## Introduction